dotswg/dots-requirements/draft-ietf-dots-requirements.md

 agents' health and activity.

-The DOTS protocol must at a minimum make it possible for a DOTS client to request aid mounting a defense, coordinated by a DOTS server, against a suspected attack, signaling within or between domains as requested by local operators.
+The DOTS protocol must at a minimum make it possible for a DOTS client to request aid mounting a defense against a suspected attack.
+This defense could be coordinated by a DOTS server and include signaling within or between domains as requested by local operators.
 DOTS clients should similarly be able to withdraw aid requests.
 DOTS requires no justification from DOTS clients for requests for help, nor do DOTS clients need to justify withdrawing help requests: the decision is local to the DOTS clients' domain.
 Multi-homed DOTS clients must be able to select the appropriate DOTS server(s) to which a mitigation request is to be sent.
-The method for selecting the appropriate DOTS server in a multi-homed environment is out of scope.
+The method for selecting the appropriate DOTS server in a multi-homed environment is out of scope for this document.

 DOTS protocol implementations face competing operational goals when maintaining this bidirectional communication stream.
-On the one hand, DOTS must include protections ensuring message confidentiality, integrity and authenticity to keep the protocols from becoming additional vectors for the very attacks it is meant to help fight off.
+On the one hand, DOTS must include measures to ensure message confidentiality, integrity, authenticity, and replay protection to keep the protocols from becoming additional vectors for the very attacks it is meant to help fight off.
 On the other hand, the protocol must be resilient under extremely hostile network conditions, providing continued contact between DOTS agents even as attack traffic saturates the link.
 Such resiliency may be developed several ways, but characteristics such as small message size, asynchronous, redundant message delivery and minimal connection overhead (when possible given local network policy) will tend to contribute to the robustness demanded by a viable DOTS protocol.
 Operators of peer DOTS-enabled domains may enable quality- or class-of-service traffic tagging to increase the probability of successful DOTS signal delivery, but DOTS does not require such policies be in place, and should be viable in their absence.

 The DOTS server and client must also have some standardized method of defining the scope of any mitigation, as well as managing other mitigation-related